-Biohaven Pharmaceuticals, Inc. (Biohaven) is committed to fulfilling a postmarketing requirement by the FDA Center for Drug Evaluation and Research to conduct a pregnancy outcomes study using claims or electronic medical record data with outcome validation to assess MCMs, spontaneous abortions, stillbirths, and small-for-gestational-age births in women exposed to rimegepant during pregnancy relative to an unexposed comparator population.
-The study will include 2 rimegepant-unexposed comparator groups of pregnancy and maternal complications of pregnancy for which there is evidence of increased risk associated with some migraine therapies or with migraine will be included as secondary study outcomes and evaluated in women exposed to rimegepant during pregnancy compared with the unexposed comparator groups.
+Biohaven Pharmaceuticals, Inc. (Biohaven) is committed to fulfilling a postmarketing requirement by the FDA Center for Drug Evaluation and Research to conduct a pregnancy outcomes study using claims or electronic medical record data with outcome validation to assess

+MCMs, spontaneous abortions, stillbirths, and small-for-gestational-age births in women exposed to rimegepant during pregnancy relative to an unexposed comparator population.
+The study will include 2 rimegepant-unexposed comparator groups of pregnant women, one with migraine and another without migraine.
+Additionally, other outcomes of pregnancy and maternal complications of pregnancy for which there is evidence of increased risk associated with some migraine therapies or with migraine will be included as secondary study outcomes and evaluated in women exposed to rimegepant during pregnancy compared with the unexposed comparator groups.
 Information on rimegepant and other common treatments for migraine in the US is summarized in Table 2.